w3c/wai-intro-wcag/content/wcag3-intro.md

 2023: WCAG 3.0 may be published as a final standard in late 2023.

-WCAG 3 will not supersede WCAG 2 and WCAG 2 will not be deprecated for at least several years.
+For at least several years after WCAG 3 is finalized, WCAG 3 will not supersede WCAG 2 and WCAG 2 will not be deprecated.

 ### WCAG 3 Name (formerly "Silver" project)

 The name of WCAG 3 is different from WCAG 2:
-* WCAG **3** is W3C Accessibility Guidelines.
+* WCAG **3** is W3C Accessibility Guidelines
-* WCAG **2** is Web Content Accessibility Guidelines.
+* WCAG **2** is Web Content Accessibility Guidelines

 “W3C Accessibility Guidelines (WCAG) 3.0” was chosen:
 * because of wide-spread familiarity with the “WCAG” acronym